 Auckland’s motorway system is highly instrumented in terms of traffic detection, to support existing operational systems, such as the coordinated ramp metering system (RMS) as well as legacy systems.
 This consists primarily of point sensors: thousands of loop detectors, a small number of radar/infrared sensors and more recently around 70 Bluetooth detectors.
 In addition probe-based GPS data sourced from commercial providers is now being used to provide comprehensive travel time data.

 In order to meet the rapid reporting requirements, whilst effectively handling, cleaning and analysing the vast amount of data available, the AMA developed the Motorway Analysis and Reporting System (MARS).
 This is a hybrid system that combines real-time traffic data sources with an online first order macroscopic simulation model of the entire motorway system that has been reported on previously (Hooper et al. 2016).
-This approach synergistically combines the strengths of both real-time Big Data sources and macroscopic simulation modelling, whilst simultaneously minimizing the weaknesses of each in what can be thought of as a “production line” for improving data. provides a diagrammatic overview of the system.
+This approach synergistically combines the strengths of both real-time Big Data sources and macroscopic simulation modelling, whilst simultaneously minimizing the weaknesses of each in what can be thought of as a “production line” for improving data.
+Figure 3 provides a diagrammatic overview of the system.
 MARS handles around 3 million lines of input data per day and its principal benefits for daily reporting network level performance of the motorway system during the shock of the WVT opening period can be summarised as follows:

 Traffic flows are internally consistent giving a correct picture of the traffic state for every 300m section of the motorway network in terms of speed, volume and density, rather than just where detectors are located (i.e. it in-fills gaps between detectors in accordance with the fundamental traffic flow equation and the law of conservation of vehicles, overcoming inconsistent flows that are often seen at adjacent detector sites).